mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 **Conclusion**:

-We have shown you the best freelance websites for beginners**.** So what are you waiting for now?
+So I have shown you the best freelance websites for beginners**.** So what are you waiting for now?
 Just learn any skill which you are passionate about and start your career on one of the above freelancing websites.

 You can learn any skill from Google or Youtube.
 Otherway are paid courses that you can watch on **Udemy** or **Skillshare**.